meccaLeccaHi/snowblog/README.md

 # Welcome to Snowblog!

-This is an example Flask application that is designed to help Jerry keep track of his experiences at different ski resorts, aand find new ones!
+This app allows Jerry to keep track of his experiences at different ski resorts, and find new ones based on his location input!
+This is a beginner-friendly example of a simple Flask application, that is designed to help demonstrate the use of Flask, within the context of an introductory Python course.
+As such, the code in this repo is deliberately simplified and heavily-commented for clarity.

 ### Back-end
 This app uses: